-The famous Australian and legendary wine icon Max Schubert (1915-1994) was the son of German-born parents in the Barossa Valley (State of South Australia).
+The famous Australian wine legend Max Schubert (1915-1994), who was legendary during his lifetime, was the son of German-born parents in the Barossa Valley (State of South Australia).
 In 1949 he became the responsible butler in the winery Penfolds, He was sent to Spain in 1950 to produce the sherry to study, because at that time in Australia predominantly wines in the Port or Sherrystil were produced.
 He then visited the Bordeaux region and gave birth to the idea of creating a Bordeaux-style red wine in his home country.

-Without the knowledge of his employers he began to experiment.
-The first vintage was 1951, a red wine made Shiraz and something Cabernet Sauvignon Matured in small French oak barrels, presented to the public in 1956.
+Without the knowledge of his employers, he began to experiment.
+The first vintage was 1951, a red wine made Shiraz and something Cabernet Sauvignon Matured in small French oak barrels presented to the public in 1956.
 Schubert named the wine after the Penfold House and the name in Australia for Shiraz "Grange Hermitage".
-The first two years had to be given away and Max Schubert was reprimanded by the management and expressly forbidden to keep the topic.
+The first two years had to be given away and Max Schubert was reprimanded by the management and expressly forbidden to deal with the topic further.